-6. The AM Technical Specifications, by design, leave several policy questions open.
-These include, but are not limited to the choice of scalars, the exact adjustments made and the treatment of certain capital resources.
-Although several options for calculating the AM are included, the final method may differ from these options.
+6. The AM Technical Specifications describe the calculation of the Provisional AM as well as other possible versions of the final AM.
+The final AM will have the same structure as the Provisional AM but may differ in some areas, such as the choice of scalars, the exact adjustments made and the treatment of certain capital resources.
+Sufficient data is being collected to retrospectively recalculate changes (if any) from the Provisional AM to the final AM.
 While care should be taken to enter information for each legal entity correctly, it is of utmost importance that the values are reasonable in total.
 The terms and balances being requested, when possible, should be in accordance with the local jurisdictional statutory reporting.
 For entities that do not file statutory reports, local GAAP reporting should be used.

-7. The scope of the AM data collection includes the same entities that would be reported in the GAAP balance sheet under the Insurance Capital Standard (ICS) as defined in the 2021 ICS Data Collection Technical Specifications (see Section 4 - Reference ICS: Perimeter of the ICS Calculation).
+7. The scope of the AM data collection includes the same entities that would be reported in the GAAP balance sheet under the Insurance Capital Standard (ICS) as defined in the 2022 ICS Data Collection Technical Specifications (see Section 4 - Reference ICS: Perimeter of the ICS Calculation).